There are openings on the board right now, and always on the some of the committees. If you want to apply, please fill out the application form.

 The mission of the WWALS membership committee is to manage membership records with the goal of building and retaining a strong diversified membership.

 This includes maintaining the membership database (spreadsheet), any on-line mailing lists, and communications with the membership.
-At this time, the membership committee will continue to produce and distribute the newsletter based upon input from other committees.
-See Newsletters.

 You can help WWALS conserve our watersheds by joining today!